jetimms/cashflow/README.md

     disciplined.

     With zero-sum budgeting, you will eventually set the budget and actual each item to what you actually spent on that item.
-In other words, for budget is never less than actual and should be equal once the period has expired and all budgetted money for each item is spent.
-(The difference value should show zero, when the period is up.)
+In other words, your budget is never less than your actual and should be equal once the period has expired, that is once all budgetted money for each item is "actually" spent.
+The difference of these two should be zero, when the period is up.

     One last thing.
 A budget isn't for accounting or keeping track of your account balances.
 Use other personal finance tools for that.